Environmental impact of wind power: Weather and climate change

 Wind farms may affect weather in their immediate vicinity.
 Turbulence from spinning wind turbine rotors increases vertical mixing of heat and water vapor that affects the meteorological conditions downwind, including rainfall.
 Overall, wind farms lead to a slight warming at night and a slight cooling during the day time.
 This effect can be reduced by using more efficient rotors or placing wind farms in regions with high natural turbulence.
 Warming at night could "benefit agriculture by decreasing frost damage and extending the growing season.
 Many farmers already do this with air circulators".

-Another study by David Keith and Lee Miller on climactic impacts of wind power, which predicted warming when considering the area of the United States, has been criticized by Mark Z. Jacobson on the grounds of its limited geographical scope, with the argument that a large-scale wind energy extraction would significantly lower global temperatures.
+Another study by David Keith and Lee Miller on climactic impacts of wind power, which predicted warming when considering the area of the United States, has been criticized by Mark Z. Jacobson on the grounds of its limited geographical scope, with the argument that large-scale wind energy extraction would significantly lower global temperatures.